 sudo kinit -k 'machpower'

-Launch Certificate Request, and the machine credentials will be shown in the pop-up menu:
+Launch Certificate Request; the machine credentials will be shown in the pop-up menu:

-The certificate can then be requested and will be installed in the keychain:
+The certificate can then be requested and installed in the keychain: